jeffbmartinez/codepath-imagesearch/README.md

 Submitted by: **Jeff Martinez**

-Time spent: ~**0** hours spent in total
+Time spent: ~**2** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-* [ ] User can enter a search query that will display a grid of image results from the Google Image API.
+* [X] User can enter a search query that will display a grid of image results from the Google Image API.
 * [ ] User can click on "settings" which allows selection of advanced search options to filter results
 * [ ] User can configure advanced search filters such as:
     * [ ] Size (small, medium, large, extra-large)